learn-js/npm-recipes/chapters/01-creating-js-library-builds-with-browserify-and-other-npm-modules.md

 Learn more about using npm scripts by taking a look at this article by the author of browserify: [task automation with npm run](http://substack.net/task_automation_with_npm_run).

-For an example of running similar tasks for bundling css that's packaged through npm, check out this article: [Using rework-npm for bundling css from npm along with myth and clean-css](http://learnjs.io/blog/2014/01/20/rework-npm-myth-clean-css/)
+For an example of running similar tasks for bundling css that's packaged through npm, check out the next chapter: "Using rework-npm for bundling css from npm along with myth and clean-css"!